smoczyna/url-converter/README.md

 - **service** contains URL conversion service class responsible for encoding and decoding URLs
 - **util** contains Base62 encoder and URL validator

 **application.properties** file is the only resource used.
-It holds Influx DB connections details required by service monitor.
+It holds Influx DB connections details required by the service monitor.

+    Building and Testing : there will be more about that a bit later, it's contenerization is not reeady yet.
+    For now project can be built and run as regular Spring Boot Application from pretty much any IDE.
+    Monitor is already in docker contaners and its setup is independent.
+Next section explains hot to deploy it.

 ### Service Monitor